umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Approval-Groups/index.md

 1. Go to the **Workflow** section.
 2. Click on **Approval groups**.
 3. Click **Create Group**.
-4. Enter a **Name** for the approval Group.
+4. Enter a **Name** for the Approval Group.
 For example: Danish Editors.
 5. Enter a **Description** to remind you why the group exists.
 6. Enter the group's **Email** address in the Settings section to which the notifications will be sent.
 7. Select the **Language** from the drop-down list.